-As part of the Startup Port Lounge, experts met on 5 November for the panel discussion ‘Idea theft – when and how must innovations be protected?’ at JUPITER at the main railway station.
-The debate centred on the pressing question of how and when founders should protect their inventions.
-There are no one-size-fits-all solutions, but a wealth of clever approaches were unveiled.
+As part of the Startup Port Lounge, experts met on November 5 for the panel discussion “Idea theft – when and how must innovations be protected?” at JUPITER at the main station.
+There is no one-size-fits-all solution, but a wealth of clever approaches were unveiled.

-There is great concern about protecting ideas in the start-up world.
-But how can innovations be effectively protected and when is the right time to do so?
-Experts from various fields came together at the Startup Port Lounge panel discussion ‘Idea theft – when and how do innovations need to be protected?’ to shed some light on the subject.
-The discussion provided valuable insights into the challenges and strategies involved in founding a startup, particularly in the area of intellectual property (IP) and team dynamics.
-The speakers shared their practical experiences on how to protect IP, the importance of a strong team and the factors that are critical to the success of a startup.
+There is great concern in the start-up world about protecting ideas.
+But how can innovations be protected effectively and when is the right time to do so?
+Experts from various fields came together at the Startup Port Lounge panel discussion “Idea theft – when and how do innovations need to be protected?” to shed some light on the subject.
+The discussion offered valuable insights into the challenges and strategies involved in founding a startup, particularly in the area of intellectual property (IP) and team dynamics.
+The speakers shared their practical experiences on how to protect IP, the importance of a strong team and what factors are crucial for the success of a startup.

 The right time for protective measures

-Regina Radig-Neuber, a specialist in IP management at the UKE, emphasised the urgency of protecting innovations: ‘You have to protect your innovations – and do so in good time, before others have the chance to take advantage of them.’
-This is particularly critical in fast-moving industries such as medical technology, as Dr Fabian Kording, Co-Founder and CEO of northh medical GmbH, explained: ‘Patents are essential here in order to secure capital and prevent imitations.’
+Regina Radig-Neuber, specialist for IP management at the UKE, emphasized the urgency of protecting innovations: “You have to protect your innovations – in good time, before others have the chance to take advantage of them.”
+This is particularly critical in fast-moving industries such as medical technology, as Dr. Fabian Kording, Co-Founder and CEO of northh medical GmbH, explained: “Patents are essential here to secure capital and prevent imitations.”

-While patents are often used in the hardware sector, trade secrets or cloud solutions can be more effective in software development.
+While patents are often used in the field of hardware, trade secrets or cloud solutions can be more effective in software development.
 Lena Weirauch from aiomatic illustrated this using the example of her company, which operates its software exclusively in the cloud to prevent direct code access.

 The role of NDAs and legal tools

-NDAs are a common tool in the start-up world, but Lena Weirauch warned against overrating them: ‘At the beginning, we were very afraid of idea theft.
-But NDAs can often be a barrier and don’t always offer the security we hoped for,’ explained the founder and regional spokesperson for the Startup Association in Hamburg.
-Instead, companies should strive for a combination of legal, organisational and technical measures.
+NDAs are a common instrument in the start-up world, but Lena Weirauch warned against overestimating them: “In the beginning, we were very afraid of idea theft.
+But NDAs can often be a barrier and don’t always offer the security we hoped for,” explained the founder and regional spokesperson for the Startup Association in Hamburg.
+Instead, companies should strive for a combination of legal, organizational and technical measures.

 Importance of team dynamics and internal agreements

-Both Lena Weirauch and Dr Kording emphasised how essential transparent agreements within the startup are.
+Both Lena Weirauch and Dr. Kording emphasized how essential transparent agreements within the start-up are.
 These help to avoid conflicts and ensure that all team members are pulling in the same direction.

 Strategic use of legal measures

-Legal measures such as NDAs, non-compete clauses and partnership agreements are valuable but should be embedded in a broader strategy that includes organisational and technical safeguards.
-Lena pointed out that it is important, for example, to collect the company’s internal knowledge in a knowledge database in order to preserve and secure the expertise within the company, even if employees leave the company.
+Legal measures such as NDAs, non-competition clauses and partnership agreements are valuable but should be embedded in a more comprehensive strategy that also includes organizational and technical protective measures.
+Lena pointed out that it is important, for example, to collect the company’s internal knowledge in a knowledge database in order to preserve and secure the know-how within the company, even if employees leave the company.

 Investors and dealing with IP protection